ccamel/awesome-ccamel/README.md

 ## CSS

 - [2-alchemists/krossboard-docs](https://github.com/2-alchemists/krossboard-docs) - 📚 Documentation site for Krossboard - Krossboard provides a centralized resource usage analytics for multiple Kubernetes clusters; it works with multi cloud and across several distributions.
+- [GBKS/crypto-ux-handbook](https://github.com/GBKS/crypto-ux-handbook) - This repository is the place to collaborate on the content of The Crypto UX Handbook.
 - [TIBCOSoftware/flogo](https://github.com/TIBCOSoftware/flogo) - Project Flogo is an open source ecosystem of opinionated  event-driven capabilities to simplify building efficient & modern serverless functions, microservices & edge apps.
 - [jeblister/kube](https://github.com/jeblister/kube) - Kube is a professional  and a responsive Hugo theme for developers and designers that offers a documentation section mixed with a landing page and a blog.
 - [joernweissenborn/lcars](https://github.com/joernweissenborn/lcars) - CSS Framework to style web pages like the fictional computer operating system of a popular sci-fi franchise.